What is Rosehip Tea Good for: 5 Health Benefits and How to Make It

 Where can I find rosehip tea?

 You can harvest rosehips from rose bushes growing in your garden, or wild rose bushes.
 It’s best to learn how to properly identify rose varieties before you begin foraging.
-Read more about when and how to harvest rosehips here.
+(Read more about when and how to harvest rosehips here.)

-If you’re buying rosehip tea with the intent of boosting your vitamin C content, be aware that dried or processed rosehips have greatly reduced vitamin C content as compared to fresh rosehips.
+If you’re buying rosehip tea with the intent of boosting your vitamin C content, be aware that dried or processed rosehips have greatly reduced vitamin C content compared to fresh rosehips.
 A variety of factors come into play that affect vitamin C levels such as processing method, and growing conditions.
 The time between harvesting and processing also plays a role.
 Ideally rosehips are processed the same day as they’re harvested to retain maximum vitamin C.

-Ground rosehips tend to lose its vitamin C quicker than dried whole or halved rosehips.
-One study showed that ground rosehips lost all of their vitamin C within 6 months, whereas rosehips cut in half retained more than 50 percent after 18 months.
+Ground rosehips tend to lose its vitamin C quicker than dried whole or halved rosehips.² One study showed that ground rosehips lost all of their vitamin C within 6 months, whereas rosehips cut in half retained more than 50 percent after 18 months.
 Many types of store-bought rosehip extracts and teas are fortified with vitamin C. As with most herbal teas and remedies, it’s best to use up sooner rather than later.

 Conclusion: what is rosehip tea good for?